LightWeightCodeWorks/Discord-YouTube-Alerts-Bot/README.md

 ```

 You're done!
 Use the slash commands to begin adding a channel. (/add-channel)
 You will need the YouTube channel ID that you will want to track.
+(PM2 is recommended for production use for starting the bot)